cheerful/freckle-apidocs/content/timers.md

 When a timer is started, the currently running timer is paused.

+### A note about restarting a paused or stopped timer

+When starting a timer that has been paused or stopped, the entry date will not change.
+The entry date for a timer that has already been started can be changed when the timer is logged.

 ## Pause a project's timer

 The response does not change if the timer has already been paused or does not exist